arjenhill/bbo-docs/docs/README.md

 Given a key and a set of arguments, call them when given a context.
 Primarily useful in composition.

+Use a closure to call a stored key with stored arguments.

 **example:**

 ```js
 Promise.resolve([1, 2, 3])
   .then(call("map", x => 2 * x))
   .then(console.log); // [ 2, 4, 6 ]

 const map = call.bind(null, "map");
 Promise.resolve([1, 2, 3])
   .then(map(x => 2 * x))